rse/audio-node-suite/README.md

 Implementation Notice
 ---------------------

-Although Audio-Node is written in ECMAScript 2020, it is transpiled to older environments and this way runs in really all current (as of 2020) JavaScript environments, of course.
+Although Audio-Node-Suite is written in ECMAScript 2020, it is transpiled to older environments and this way runs in really all current (as of 2020) JavaScript environments, of course.

-Additionally, there are two transpilation results: first, there is a compressed `audio-node.browser.js` for Browser environments.
-Second, there is an uncompressed `audio-node.node.js` for Node.js environments.
+Additionally, there are two transpilation results: first, there is a compressed `audio-node-suite.browser.js` for Browser environments.
+Second, there is an uncompressed `audio-node-suite.node.js` for Node.js environments.

 License
 -------